 ASNA Visual RPG for COM (AVR Classic) was introduced in 1994.
-In those 20 years, AVR Classic has been used around the world by thousands of RPG programmers to create graphical Windows-based application with real-time read/write connectivity to the IBM i (and the AS/400-i Series-System i generations that preceded IBM i) and Microsoft SQL Server platforms.
+Since then, AVR Classic has been used around the world by thousands of RPG programmers to create graphical Windows-based application with real-time read/write connectivity to the IBM i (and the AS/400-i Series-System i generations that preceded IBM i) and Microsoft SQL Server platforms.

 With the advent of .NET and the availability of ASNA Visual RPG for .NET in 2003, demand for COM development tools has dropped substantially.
 For today's new development needs, ASNA Visual RPG for .NET is superior in many ways to AVR Classic.
 That said, many ASNA customers have an enterprise dependence on legacy AVR Classic applications.
 For these customers, the continued use of AVR Classic is critical.